 Visiting the Rogalowe Muzeum Poznania:

-Getting there: The address is Stary Rynek 41, but the actual entrance is around back, in the courtyard off of number 23 ulica Klasztornej.
+Getting there: Although the address is Stary Rynek 41, but the actual entrance is around back, in the courtyard off of number 23 ulica Klasztornej.
 There’s a handy-dandy map on the museum’s website.

 Admission: Open shows in English (i.e., you haven’t booked in advance) are 18 PLN per person until July 2019, when the price goes up to 19 PLN.
 Unfortunately, you can’t see the goat show if you choose this option.
 If you’d like to see the goat show and want to speak English, you must book in advance.
 Pre-booked shows (including the noon time slot with the goat show) are 29 PLN per person.